 Roughly 2.5 miles from Logan Pass the slopes of the Garden Wall begin to shallow out.
 Soon you'll begin the only major climb of the day, a short section of trail that takes hikers up to Haystack Pass.

 At 3.6 miles, after climbing roughly 275 feet up one long switchback, hikers will reach Haystack Pass.
 At an elevation of 7024 feet, the pass forms the saddle between 7486-foot Haystack Butte and the Garden Wall, which at this point is technically the southeastern flank of Mt.
 Gould.
 With its outstanding panoramic views, Haystack Pass is also a popular spot for a snack or lunch break.

 Beyond Haystack Pass the trail continues a gradual climb up along the Garden Wall.
 Soon you'll reach the highest point on the hike at an elevation of roughly 7280 feet.
 From this point the trail begins descending towards Granite Park.
 As you proceed 8436-foot Swiftcurrent Mountain eventually comes into view looking towards the north.

 At 6.9 miles hikers will reach the Garden Wall Trail.
-This optional side trail climbs roughly 900 feet - in just six-tenths of a mile - to the top of the Continental Divide, and provides hikers with a commanding birds-eye view of The Salamander and Grinnell Glacier on the opposite side.
+This optional side trail climbs roughly 900 feet - in less than nine-tenths of a mile - to the top of the Continental Divide, and provides hikers with a commanding birds-eye view of The Salamander and Grinnell Glacier on the opposite side.

 At 7.6 miles hikers will arrive at the Granite Park Trail junction.
 Towards the right the Highline Trail continues on towards the Fifty Mountain Backcountry Campground, roughly 12 miles away.
 It also leads to the Swiftcurrent Pass Trail, roughly two-tenths of a mile away.
 A turn to the left will lead you down towards The Loop on the Going-to-the-Sun Road.
 To visit the Granite Park Chalet, hikers should proceed straight ahead at this junction.